Name: Castle Hill

 More cosmopolitan than Prague, more romantic than Warsaw and more beautiful than both, Budapest straddles a gentle curve in the Danube, with the Buda Hills to the west and what is essentially the start of the Great Plain to the east.… Read the rest here →

 The wines of Spain, South Africa, and Hungary have one thing in common: governmental changes thwarted their production and development for periods of time.
 Before Communist times, Hungarian wines were developing into a mature market, but one that never reached much beyond its borders.… Read the rest here →

 Castle District (Várnegyed).
-This district is the city’s most beautiful and historic dating back to the 13th century, with some settlements here even earlier.… Read the rest here →
+This district is the city’s most beautiful and historic dating back to the 13th century, with some settlements here even earlier.
+This is district I, which is a small district that encompasses the plateau where the grand Royal Palace and grounds fill the southern end above the surrounding neighborhoods and the Danube below.… Read the rest here →

 Pest, on the left bank of the Danube, also has many historic districts, resorts and famous sights.
 There are nine bridges spanning the Danube, the oldest being the Széchenyi Chain Bridge built in 1849.